EvilArgonian/autoEffectivePop/README.md

-autoEffectivePop/blastFilteringLite.sh | (Performs actual BLASTing, then launches filterByIdentityLite.py for fast calculations, then filterByIdentity.py on remaining) autoEffectivePop/filterByIdentity.py | (Logic for filtering strains based on BLAST results.) autoEffectivePop/filterByIdentityLite.py | (Logic for filtering strains based on BLAST results using a faster method meant for many species) autoEffectivePop/orthofinding.sh | (Launches index.py for each strain, then runs Orthofinder, and finally launches gatherSingleCopyOrthogroups.py) autoEffectivePop/getResultsFolder.py | (Logic for automating access to Orthofinder's results folders, which are named by date) autoEffectivePop/index.py | (Logic for storing references to each sequence in a strain by the sequence header location) autoEffectivePop/gatherSingleCopyOrthogroups.py | (Logic for determining all non-paralogous orthogroups via Orthofinder's orthogroups.tsv) autoEffectivePop/findingOrthogroups.sh | (Launches gatherOrthogroupSequences.py) autoEffectivePop/gatherOrthogroupSequences.py | (Logic for pulling and concatenating all sequences belonging to each orthogroup via the index file) autoEffectivePop/muscleAligning.sh | (Calls muscle for aligning each orthogroup file) autoEffectivePop/manualCalculations.py | (Logic for calculating Thetas and Pis, then averaging amongst same strain orthogroups, then final averaging)
+autoEffectivePop/blastFilteringLite.sh | (Performs actual BLASTing, then launches filterByIdentityLite.py for fast calculations, then filterByIdentity.py on remaining) autoEffectivePop/filterByIdentity.py | (Logic for filtering strains based on BLAST results.) autoEffectivePop/filterByIdentityLite.py | (Logic for filtering strains based on BLAST results using a faster method meant for many species) autoEffectivePop/orthofinding.sh | (Launches index.py for each strain, Orthofinder, gatherSingleCopyOrthogroups.py, and gatherOrthogroupSequences.py) autoEffectivePop/getResultsFolder.py | (Logic for automating access to Orthofinder's results folders, which are named by date) autoEffectivePop/index.py | (Logic for storing references to each sequence in a strain by the sequence header location) autoEffectivePop/gatherSingleCopyOrthogroups.py | (Logic for determining all non-paralogous orthogroups via Orthofinder's orthogroups.tsv) autoEffectivePop/gatherOrthogroupSequences.py | (Logic for pulling and concatenating all sequences belonging to each orthogroup via the index file) autoEffectivePop/muscleAligning.sh | (Calls muscle for aligning each orthogroup file) autoEffectivePop/manualCalculations.py | (Logic for calculating Thetas and Pis, then averaging amongst same strain orthogroups, then final averaging)